 - Deliberately wasting/overloading computing resources, such as printing too many copies of a document or using excessive bandwidth on the network.
 Individuals who use excessive amounts of bandwidth will be notified and given an opportunity to adjust their usage.
 If the individual does not voluntarily comply, access for that individual will be electronically restricted.

-- Using Doane College resources for commercial activity such as creating products or services for sale.
+- Using Doane University resources for commercial activity such as creating products or services for sale.

 - Forging or disguising the identity of a user or machine in an electronic communication.